On the frame property of Hermite functions and exploration of their frame sets: Preliminaries

 \end{proposition} The proof uses symplectic Poisson summation \eqref{eq:PSF} and the orthogonality relations

-This is the STFT-version of Moyal's identity for the Wigner distribution introduced in \cite{Moy49} (see also \cite[Chap.~6]{Gos17}, \cite[Chap.~4.3]{Gro01}).
+The latter relation is the STFT-version of Moyal's identity for the Wigner distribution introduced in \cite{Moy49} (see also \cite[Chap.~6]{Gos17}, \cite[Chap.~4.3]{Gro01}).
 We continue with the following observation, which is a slight variation of \cite[Lem.~4.2.1]{Gro01} in the textbook of Gröchenig.
-The proof employs the Cauchy-Schwarz inequality, and when equality can be achieved. \begin{lemma} For $g \in L^2(\R)$ we note that $V_g g(0,0) \in \R$.
+The proof employs the Cauchy-Schwarz inequality, in particular, the fact that equality can only be achieved for linearly dependent vectors. \begin{lemma} For $g \in L^2(\R)$ we have $V_g g(0,0) \in \R$.
 Moreover, we have

 and the following estimate for all $(x,\omega) \in \R^2 \setminus \{(0,0)\}$:

 \end{lemma} The following notion was introduced in \cite{TolOrr95}.
 A function $g$ satisfies \textit{Condition A} if

 The next result was shown by Tolimieri and Orr \cite{TolOrr95} under the assumption that the window function $g$ indeed satisfies \eqref{eq:cond_A}.
 We only add the convenient choice that we have $g \in M^1(\R)$, so that we can directly use the result. \begin{lemma} Let $g \in M^1(\R)$, then it satisfies \eqref{eq:cond_A} and, consequently, the Gabor system $\mathcal{G}(g,\L)$ has a finite upper frame bound $B$, which is at most